yogesh8536/HR-Analytics/README.md

 # HR-Analytics
+1. Project Overview
    The HR Analytics Dashboard is designed to analyze employee attrition trends across various demographic and job-related categories.
 It offers a detailed breakdown of attrition rates by education, age, salary, job role, and years of service, helping HR professionals and leadership teams make informed decisions to improve employee retention.

-2. Project Objectives
+3. Project Objectives
 •	To track and evaluate employee attrition and its impact on the organization.
 •	To identify key factors contributing to attrition such as salary, age, and job role.
 •	To support HR in developing targeted retention strategies.